-This light, bright, and refreshing Mango Pineapple Cucumber Smoothie is the perfect start to your day.
-Made with pineapple, cucumber, frozen mango, spinach, Greek yogurt, and almond milk.
-Creamy, protein-packed, and the perfect level of sweetness!
+This light, bright, and refreshing Cucumber Pineapple Mango Smoothie is the perfect no-cook breakfast to start your morning.
+It blends cucumber, with pineapple and mango chunks (fresh or frozen work well), spinach, plain Greek yogurt, and almond milk.
+Creamy and nourishing, with the perfect level of sweetness!
+Ready in 5 minutes.

 Fruit and veggie smoothies are my version of fast food.
 5 minutes to make.
 No cooking.
 Minimal dishes.
 And veggie-loaded!